 Tayrona National Park

 For day 2 we spent a full day in the Tayrona National Park, having booked a tour the previous day with a local tour company.
 We were collected from the Casa Amani at 7:15 am and driven by bus to the park entrance, about an hour away.
 Unfortunately all of the information was provided in Spanish and the guide couldn’t speak any English.
-We are not suggesting by any means that all guides should speak in English but this did make it difficult to known what we were supposed to be doing and important details such as when we were being picked up!
+We are not suggesting by any means that all guides should speak in English but this did make it difficult to know what we were supposed to be doing and important details such as when we were being picked up later!

 At the park entrance we had to pay a small fee for ‘medical insurance’ should anything happen while in the park.
 Once the formalities were complete we began the two hour trek to take us to the five beaches.